mvolkmann/blog/src/warp.md

 To resize panes, drag a divider line or press cmd-ctrl-{arrow-key}.

+To temporarily change the current pane to occupy the entire window, open the command palette and select "Toggle Maximize Active Pane" or press cmd-shift-return.
+To undo this, execute the same command again.

 To clear all the blocks in the current pane, open the command palette and select "Clear Blocks", enter the Warp command "clear block", or press cmd-k.